electricitymaps/bloom-contrib/README.md

   activityType: ACTIVITY_TYPE_ELECTRICITY,
-  energyWattHours, // a float that represents the total energy used hourlyEnergyWattHours, // (optional) an array of 24 floats that represent the hourly metering values locationLon, // the location of the electricity consumption locationLat, // the location of the electricity consumption }
+  energyWattHours, // a float that represents the total energy used hourlyEnergyWattHours, // (optional) an array of 24 floats that represent the hourly metering values locationLon, // (optional) the longitude of the location of the hotel locationLat, // (optional) the latitude of the location of the hotel }
 ```